rapid7/insightconnect-plugins/palo_alto_pan_os/help.md

 The whitelist accepts one or more of any combination of IP addresses, CIDR addresses, and domains e.g.
 ["10.1.1.2", "192.168.1.0/24", "www.example.com"].
 Note that the whitelist does not support IP ranges, they will not be checked against the whitelist of objects.
-In addition, the whitelist supports match against CIDRs explicitly but will not check if a CIDR is within a larger CIDR network.
+An additional note is that the whitelist supports matching against CIDRs exactly but will not check if a CIDR is within a larger CIDR network.
 The exception to this rule is if a CIDR is expressed as 1.1.1.1/32.
 In this case, we will strip the /32 from the end and check the IP against the whitelist or the exact CIDR match.